Updated on

-Managing a team of delivery drivers - big or small, in-house or outsourced, full-time or part-time - is always a challenge.
-Just to name a few.
+Managing a team of delivery drivers—big or small, in-house or outsourced, full-time or part-time—is always a challenge.
+Managing delivery drivers consists of:

-Based on how well you're handling delivery driver management, you either excel at or lack in driver performance evaluation.
-And poorly done performance assessment creates tension and oftentimes means losing money and customer trust.
+You either excel at or lack in driver performance evaluation based on how well you're handling delivery driver management.
+A poorly done performance assessment creates tension and oftentimes means losing money and customer trust.

-This includes things like physical health, reaction time, decision making, etc., and involves filling out a driver evaluation form.
+This includes physical health, reaction time, decision-making, and other factors, and it involves filling out a driver evaluation form.

 Meanwhile, delivery driver performance evaluation is based on business KPIs and performance analytics.

-This can be as simple as looking at DIFOT - Delivery In Full, On Time - or assessing a wider range of metrics that include hours, mileage, customer feedback, and many other factors.
+This can be as simple as looking at DIFOT - Delivery In Full, On Time - or assessing a wider range of metrics, including hours, mileage, customer feedback, and many other factors.
 More on that below.

-Now that we've established that delivery drivers' strengths and weaknesses are measured in business KPIs, let's take a look at them.
+Now that we've pinpointed, that delivery drivers' strengths and weaknesses are measured in business KPIs, let's examine them.

 Delivery in Full is the cornerstone metric of any logistics workflow.
 In terms of evaluating delivery driver performance, it's a top-level way of looking at how good of a job the person is doing.